ajaythakur3369/ajaythakur3369/README.md

 I love my bicycle, "Dariya (दरिया)" which has traveled the world with me.

+The best part of my life is my cherished childhood memories.

 You can find more about me [here]() or reach out to me via [LinkedIn](https://www.linkedin.com/in/ajay-thakur-b51359265/) or [Facebook](https://www.facebook.com/profile.php?id=100089913768674)

 ---